sigvt/vtuber-livechat-dataset/README.md

 > Ban and deletion are equivalent to `markChatItemsByAuthorAsDeletedAction` and `markChatItemAsDeletedAction` respectively.

 We employed [Honeybee](https://github.com/uetchy/honeybee) cluster to collect live chat events across Vtubers' live streams.
-All sensitive data such as author name or author profile image are omitted from dataset, and author channel id are anonymized by hashing algorithm (with grain of salt).
+All sensitive data such as author name or author profile image are omitted from dataset, and author channel id are anonymized by SHA-256 hashing algorithm with grain of salt.

 ### Chat